abhishek-sehgal954/Inkscape_extensions_for_halftone_filters/README.md

 This work is licensed under the "GNU General Public License v2.0".
 Please see the file LICENSE in the source distribution for license terms.

+## Work remaining
+1. Ask users to change dot size for halftone filter.
+2. Adding feature of allowing moving of particular monochrome screen.
+3. Add more filters (for ex.
+Benday dots)